oprudkyi/js-error-alert/README.md

 ### Enable/disable error handler

-In case you need dynamically enable/disable handler (by example if js merging/minifiying tools are used) you can set ```JSEH_enabled``` variable to true/false.
+In case you need to dynamically enable/disable handler (by example if js merging/minifying tools are used) you can set ```JSEH_enabled``` variable to true/false.

 ```js